-Example 4 - Ownership date
+Example 3 - Ownership date

-E was the owner of a building that was situated within a UDZ.
-In March 2023, E entered into a sale agreement with F. The transfer of ownership of the building only took place in August 2023.
-During the period of March to August 2023, that is, prior to the transfer of ownership to F, F made certain improvements to the building.
-In order to claim a deduction on the costs of the improvements made, F must be the owner of the building.
+A and B entered into an agreement to purchase a building in March 2021.
+The transfer of ownership of such building only took place in August 2021.
+During the period of March to August 2021, that is, prior to the transfer of ownership, B made certain improvements to the building.

-Ownership in immovable property such as the building purchased by F is indicated and confirmed by registration in the Deeds Office.
-Although the purchase agreement was concluded in March 2023, F was regarded as the owner only from August 2023 when the transfer of ownership took place.

-As such, the costs incurred by F prior to August 2023 did not qualify for an allowance since F was not the owner during March to August 2023 when the improvements were made.
+Although the purchase agreement was concluded in March 2021, B was regarded as the owner only from August 2021 when the transfer of ownership took place.
+As such, the costs incurred by B prior to August 2021 did not qualify for an allowance under section 13 quat since B was not the owner during March to August 2021.

 The allowance will cease upon the sale of a building and the taxpayer will no longer qualify for any allowance from the year following the year of assessment in which the building was sold.
-All allowances that were previously deducted will be subject to the recoupment provisions contained in section 8(4)(a).
+All allowances that were previously deducted will then be subject to the recoupment provisions contained in section 8(4)(a).
 In addition, such taxpayer will be subject to taxation on any capital gain made on the disposal of the building.